buelchandler/getting-and-cleaning-data/README.md

 colnames(subject) <- "subject"
 ```

-To finish part 1 of the assignment we now create the coprehensive "raw" data table
+To finish part 1 of the assignment we now create the comprehensive "raw" data table
 ```{r}
 rawdata <- cbind(subject, activity, measures)
 ```